 This healthy African plant-based bowl has so much to love and flavors to savor.
 Taro, cassava, and plantain, dressed with tasty but easy tomato gravy- seitan adds protein while keeping the red gravy totally vegetarian.
 Find other easy plant-based meals for beginners here.
-In addition to eddoes health benefits, a blend of roots and tubers in a dish is undoubtedly very nutritious.
-Plus this is an affordable food recipe you can fix on a low budget.
-Follow the video tutorial for details on how to cook cassava, taro, and plantain.
-This easy West African recipe is a must-try.
+In addition to eddoes root health benefits, a blend of roots and tubers in a dish is undoubtedly very nutritious.
+Plus, this is one of the many Liberian recipes you can fix on a low budget.
+Follow the video tutorial for details on how to cook cassava root, taro, and plantain.
+One of the easy West African food recipes that is a must-try.

 Dis food sweet no be small…